Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 Step 3: Spot-Clean And Clear Any Debris

-Following that, you should wipe off any obvious bits of food.
-Then, look for any signs of stains such as limescale or hard water.
 Use your toothpick or toothbrush to clear any bits hiding in small spaces.
-Pay special attention to where the filter and the racks slot into place, as these are areas where things tend to get trapped!
+Pay special attention to where the filter and the racks slot into place.
+Things tend to become trapped in these areas!

 How To Remove Interior Stains